Granville County License Hearing Guide

 What It Is

-The ALR hearing is an administrative hearing conducted by the North Carolina DMV.
-It is completely separate from your criminal court case.
-The purpose of the ALR hearing is to determine whether there was sufficient legal basis to suspend your driver's license.
+The ALR hearing is a separate proceeding from your criminal DUI case.
+It is an administrative hearing conducted by the North Carolina DMV to determine whether your driver's license should be suspended.
 The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to show "preponderance of the evidence" (more likely than not) that the suspension is warranted, as opposed to "beyond a reasonable doubt" required in criminal court.
+The DMV only needs to show that it is more likely than not that you were driving while impaired.

 How to Prepare